 I first got into computer music in the early 90's with the software "Cakewalk."
 I moved on the Sonic Foundry's "Acid" loop software.
 In community college around 2002 I took classes in Computer Music and Recording.
 We used Cubase in Computer Music class and I eventually purchased Cubase SX for myself.
 I used Cubase for years and have helped aspiring musicians get started with it.

-Currently, I personally use the new Mac Book Pro laptop running Logic Pro X software.
+Currently, I personally use the new Mac Book Pro laptop running Logic Pro software.
 This is an amazing time to get into computer music production.
 The creative potential and all of it's tools is astounding!
 I can even help you build your home studio setup with only a small budget.

-The first 2 loves of my life, Music and Martial Arts.
+The first love of my life, Music